bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Vanderlei
  asked:
-Hello. from macOS 13.1 beta 4 to macOS 13.2, NavigationStack animations (when using animated binding) worked for both view insertion and view removal.
+Hello.
+From macOS 13.1 beta 4 to macOS 13.2, NavigationStack animations (when using animated binding) worked for both view insertion and view removal.
 The animation feature is documented in the macOS release notes.
 Since macOS 13.3 beta 1 animation only appears to work on view removal.
-It still does…
-See more
+It still does not work in macOS 14 beta 1.
+I submitted feedback, but no answers.
+With bindings using `withAnimation(…)` was possible to bring to Mac push and pop animations like Navigation Controller on iOS.
+But since the latest version this is gone.
+Is this by design?

 8 replies

 WWDC Bot